awsdocs/iam-user-guide/doc_source/id_roles_terms-and-concepts.md

 You cannot use a wildcard \(\*\) in the `Principal` element in a role's trust policy\.

 ****Role for cross\-account access****
-Granting access to resources in one account to a trusted principal in a different account\.
+A role that grants access to resources in one account to a trusted principal in a different account\.
 Roles are the primary way to grant cross\-account access\.
-However, with some of the web services offered by AWS you can attach a policy directly to a resource \(instead of using a role as a proxy\)\.
+However, some AWS services allow you to attach a policy directly to a resource \(instead of using a role as a proxy\)\.
 These are called resource\-based policies, and you can use them to grant principals in another AWS account access to the resource\.
 The following services support resource\-based policies for the specified resources: Amazon Simple Storage Service \(S3\) buckets, Glacier vaults, Amazon Simple Notification Service \(SNS\) topics, and Amazon Simple Queue Service \(SQS\) queues\.
 For more information, see [How IAM Roles Differ from Resource\-based Policies](id_roles_compare-resource-policies.md)\.